 "Yeah, I know."

 "Well, me and John are on one team, Charles and Hugo on the other.
-We go tthrough Turkey Run, the entire premisis, y'see, and we have these guns," he said, patting his sweet new little arsenal.
+We go through Turkey Run Park, the entire premises , y'see, and we have these guns," he said, patting his sweet, new, little arsenal.

 "Yeah, just like a real war," I told him and cracked open another beer.

-Quisideo was a friend of ours, also 15, like me and Dali were also, she was lounging around in the other room with our other friend Squashmeadow, who was there also.
+Quisideo was a friend of ours, also 15, like me and Dallí were also, she was lounging around in the other room with our other friend, Squashmeadow, who was there also.

 Both were drinking Milwaukee's Best also, which I always call Milwaukee's "Beast".